mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 $$
 \frac{P(0)}{\mu} - P(0) \int_0^\infty \frac{e^{-\mu a}}{\mu} f(a) da = 1.
 $$
-The second term on the left hand side is equal to since
+The second term on the left-hand side is equal to since
 $$
 \mu = \int_0^\infty P(0) e^{-\mu a} f(a)da \Rightarrow
   1 = \int_0^\infty P(0) \frac{e^{-\mu a}}{\mu} f(a)da.
 $$
-This implies that on we have
+This implies that we have
 $$
 \frac{P(0)}{\mu} - 1 = 1 \Rightarrow P(0) = 2 \mu.
 $$
-With this result in hand we can rewrite as
+With this result in hand, we can rewrite it as
 $$
 P(a) = 2\mu e^{-\mu a} \int_a^\infty f(\xi) d\xi.
 $$
-Also we can rewrite the result for the growth rate $\mu$ on as
+Also, we can rewrite the result for the growth rate $\mu$ on as
 $$
 \mu = 2 \mu \int_0^\infty e^{-\mu a} f(a) da \Rightarrow
   2 \int_0^\infty e^{-\mu a} f(a) da = 1.
 $$

-As mentioned before the distribution $f(a)$ has been empirically fit to a generalize Gamma distribution.
+As mentioned before, the distribution $f(a)$ has been empirically fit to a generalized Gamma distribution.
 But if we assume that our distribution has almost negligible dispersion around the mean average doubling time $a = \tau_d$, we can approximate $f(a)$ as
 $$